trixi-framework/Trixi.jl/docs/src/github-git.md

     pushed your changes**.
 If you *did* push your changes, please talk to one of the core developers on how to proceed.

-### Keep your branch in sync with `master`
+### Keep your branch in sync with `main`
-For larger features with longer-living branches, it may make sense to synchronize your branch with the current `master`, e.g., if there was a bug fix in `master` that is relevant for you.
-In this case, perform the following steps to merge the current `master` to your branch:
+For larger features with longer-living branches, it may make sense to synchronize your branch with the current `main`, e.g., if there was a bug fix in `main` that is relevant for you.
+In this case, perform the following steps to merge the current `main` to your branch:

   1. Commit all your local changes to your branch and push it.
 This allows you to delete your clone in case you make a mistake and need to abort the merge.
   2. Execute `git fetch` to get the latest changes from the repository.
   3. Make sure you are in the correct branch by checking the output of `git status` or by running `git checkout yourbranch`.
-  4. Merge master using `git merge master`.
+  4. Merge main using `git merge main`.
 If there were no conflicts, hooray!, you are done.
 Otherwise you need to resolve your merge conflicts and commit the changes afterwards.
 A good guide for resolving merge conflicts can be found [here](https://help.github.com/en/github/collaborating-with-issues-and-pull-requests/resolving-a-merge-conflict-using-the-command-line).

-In general, always use `git merge` and not `git rebase` to get the latest changes from `master`.
+In general, always use `git merge` and not `git rebase` to get the latest changes from `main`.
 It is less error-prone and does not create problems on branches that are worked on collaboratively.

 ### Prepare for review
-If you feel like your branch is ready to be merged to master, prepare it for review.
+If you feel like your branch is ready to be merged to main, prepare it for review.
 That is, you should

-  * merge the current `master` to your branch
+  * merge the current `main` to your branch
   * run tests if available, but at least ensure that you did not accidentally change the results for one of the existing example elixirs
   * properly comment your code